-The general observation that emitted photons have longer wavelengths than the absorbed photons is called Stokes shift.
+The general observation that emitted photons have longer wavelengths than the absorbed photons is called the Stokes shift.

-If the energy gap between the S_1 state and the S_0 state is large and the molecular structure is rather rigid, for example because of many double bonds, then often fluorescence dominates the de-excitation of the molecules.
-However, if the energy gap becomes smaller or if the molecule is very flexible then non-radiative de-excitation of the S_1 state often becomes dominant.
-This is shown schematically in Figure 1.12.
-The smaller the energy gap between S_1 and S_0 , the higher becomes the chance that there is a good overlap between the vibrational ground state wave function of the S_1 state with wave functions of highly excited vibrations in the electronic ground state.
-If that is the case, the molecule can switch from the electronic excited state into the electronic ground state, $S_1 \longrightarrow S_0$, without the emission of a photon and without a major rearrangement of the nuclear positions during this transition.
+If the energy gap between the S1 state and the S0 state is large and the molecular structure is rather rigid, for example because of many double bonds, then often fluorescence dominates the de-excitation of the molecules.
+However, if the energy gap becomes smaller or if the molecule is very flexible then nonradiative de-excitation of the S1 state often becomes dominant (energy-gap law).
+This is shown schematically in Figure 1.13.
+The smaller the energy gap between S1 and S0, the higher becomes the chance that there is a good overlap between the vibrational ground-state wave function of the S1 state with wave functions of highly excited vibrations in the electronic ground state.
+If that is the case, the molecule can switch from the electronic excited state into the electronic ground state, $S_1 \rightsquigarrow S_0$ , without the emission of a photon (blue horizontal arrow in Figure 1.13) and without a major rearrangement of the nuclear positions during this transition.
 This process is called internal conversion.
 Again, the probability for this process can be calculated using overlap integrals similar to (1.7).
-Once such a high vibrational state of the electronic ground state is populated, fast vibrational relaxation of the vibrational energy into the solvent environment again occurs on the femto- to picosecond time-scale.
+Once such a high vibrational state of the electronic ground state is populated, fast vibrational relaxation of the vibrational energy into the solvent environment again occurs on the femto- to picosecond timescale.

-Figure 1.12 Visualization of non-radiative relaxation (internal conversion) of excited states, which often dominates for small ground state-excited state energy gaps.
+Figure 1.13 Visualization of nonradiative relaxation (internal conversion) of excited states, which often dominates for small ground state-excited state energy gaps.

-If originally a higher electronically excited state, S_2, S_3, \ldots , has been populated then usually very fast internal conversion into the lowest excited state, S_1 , also takes place, because the energy gap between excited states is normally smaller than the energy gap between S_1 and S_0 .
-Thus, in general, fluorescence or internal conversion occurs from the lowest electronically excited state in its lowest vibrational state, regardless of which excited state was originally populated.
+If originally a higher electronically excited state, S2, S3 . . . , has been populated then usually very fast internal conversion into the lowest excited state, S1, also takes place, because the energy gap between excited states is normally smaller than the energy gap between S1 and S0.
+Thus, in general, fluorescence occurs from the lowest electronically excited state in its lowest vibrational state, regardless of which excited state was originally populated.
 This general rule is called Kasha's rule.

 For the third possible de-excitation path way we have to introduce a further important class of electronically excited states that are named triplet states.
-Figure 1.13 shows examples of electrons occupying different orbitals in the ground state, S0, and in various possible excited states of a molecule.
-For most biomolecules and fluorescence markers in their electronic ground state a situation similar to the S0 state in Figure 1.13 applies, in which all orbitals up to the HOMO are filled with two electrons of opposite spins.
+Figure 1.14 shows examples of electrons occupying different orbitals in the ground state, S0, and in various possible excited states of a molecule.
+For most biomolecules and fluorescence markers in their electronic ground state a situation similar to the S0 state in Figure 1.14 applies, in which all orbitals up to the HOMO are filled with two electrons of opposite spins.
 The spin of an electron is a purely quantum mechanical property and can be regarded as a kind of angular momentum of the electron.
-The electron can only occur in two spins, α and β , which are depicted by opposite arrows in Figure 1.13.
+The electron can only occur in two spins, $\alpha$ and $\beta$ , which are depicted by opposite arrows in Figure 1.14.
 The quantum mechanical Pauli rule states that no electron in a molecule can have the exact same properties as another electron in the molecule.
 Therefore, an orbital can be occupied by two electrons only if they have different spins.

-Figure 1.13 Possible excited state configurations.
+Figure 1.14 Possible excited-state configurations.